papanui/papanui/network/README.md

 ## Spark Smart Modem 3

-The modem is a Spark Smart Modem 3.
-This product is from Taiwanese company [Arcadyan](https://www.arcadyan.com/en-us/).
+The Spark Smart Modem 3 is a product from Taiwanese company [Arcadyan](https://www.arcadyan.com/en-us/).

 * Address range: `192.168.1.0 to 255`
 * Management port: `192.168.1.254`